Historic Steam Engines Will Visit Downtown Rock Springs - Wyo4News

 Before they leave, exhibition-goers will be able to show how they connect to the railroad using high-tech thermal reactive tiles.
 A final display celebrates the history of Passenger Heritage Fleet through vintage photos.

-The Rock Springs Historic Museum will be showcasing their collection of antique toy trains through the month of May.
+The Rock Springs Historical Museum will be showcasing their collection of antique toy trains through the month of May.

 More details on activities in Downtown Rock Springs will be announced soon.